 Can I currently apply for a Cambodia visa?

-It is not yet possible to travel to Cambodia with an e-visa, only with a physical visa which is stamped into the passport by the Cambodian embassy.
-While the e-visa can still be applied for, the application is only processed after the immigration service resumed checking of e-visa applications.
+It is not yet possible to travel to Cambodia with an e-visa, only with a physical visa which is stamped into the passport by the Cambodian embassy, or with an electronic business visa that was issued by the Cambodian immigration service.
+While the e-visa can still be applied for, the application is only processed after the immigration service resumes checking of e-visa applications.
 It is not yet known when this will happen.